 Highest Rated Schools

 School rankings are based partially on the above professor ratings.
 In order to assemble a school’s rating, we include both its overall Professor Average rating, as well as its Overall School Rating which is an average of its campus ratings**.
 We weigh professor ratings and campus ratings equally (50 percent each), which implies that a top school scores high both in terms of academics as well as campus life.
 Similar to the professor ratings, in order to provide statistical significance, we only admit schools with at least 30 rated professors and 30 campus ratings.
 Using the resulting scores, schools are ranked from high to low.

 * Data analysis is conducted with the help of Wolfgang Jank who is the Anderson Professor of Global Management in the Department of Information Systems and Decision Sciences at the University of South Florida.

-** Campus Ratings is an element on RMP that allows students to rate schools based on reputation, location, career opportunities, school library, campus grounds and common areas, internet speed on campus, food on campus, clubs and events, social activities and whether or not the student is happy with their decision to attend the school.
+** Campus Ratings is an element on RMP that allows students to rate schools based on reputation, location, career opportunities, safety, campus grounds and facilities, internet speed food on campus, clubs and events, social activities and whether or not the student is happy with their decision to attend the school.